katrimarika/weather-fi-widget/README.md

 Widget created as a React app for showing weather by [FMI](https://ilmatieteenlaitos.fi/) in Finland.

-Uses Node 10 and Typescript.
+Built with Node 10 and Typescript.

+Uses [MetOLib](https://github.com/fmidev/metolib) for requesting and parsing the weather data.

 **NOTE: work in progress!**